EdgeOne CLI

 After initialization, enter the local development stage:

-edgeone pages dev
+edgeone makers dev

 Note: